Developer Guide

 edit property 1 n/Bishan Village

-Expected: The first property in the property list is edited to have the nameBishan Village
+Expected: The first property in the property list is edited to have the nameBishan Village.
+The result display panel shows the full details of the edited property. -

 Test case: